d1agnoze/tmuxmcp/README.md

 - The popup client talks to the local HTTP server only.
 - The popup UI uses `github.com/charmbracelet/bubbletea` with `bubbles/table` and `bubbles/viewport`.
+- Popup previews preserve ANSI styling from tmux but strip non-styling control sequences before rendering.
 - MCP traffic uses `stdio` only in v1.
 - MCP transport behavior comes from the official Go SDK `StdioTransport`, which uses newline-delimited JSON on stdin/stdout.
+- `read_active_pane` is the MCP entry point for inspecting the current shared terminal output, including logs and command results.
+- The server also publishes initialize-time instructions so MCP hosts can infer that `get_active_pane` is the existence check and `read_active_pane` is the log/output reader.
 - `tmuxmcpd` logs to a file so stdout stays reserved for MCP traffic.
 The default log path is `tmuxmcpd.log`.
 - No localhost auth is implemented in v1.